APKLab/APKLab/README.md

 </h4>

 <p align="center">
-APKLab seamlessly integrates the best open-source tools: <a href="https://github.com/ibotpeaches/apktool/">Apktool</a>, <a href="https://github.com/skylot/jadx">Jadx</a>, <a href="https://github.com/patrickfav/uber-apk-signer">uber-apk-signer</a>, <a href="https://github.com/shroudedcode/apk-mitm/">apk-mitm</a> and more to the excellent VS Code so you can focus on app analysis and get it done without leaving the IDE.
+APKLab seamlessly integrates the best open-source tools: <a href="https://github.com/ibotpeaches/apktool/">Apktool</a>, <a href="https://github.com/Surendrajat/smali-lsp">smali-lsp</a>, <a href="https://github.com/skylot/jadx">Jadx</a>, <a href="https://github.com/patrickfav/uber-apk-signer">uber-apk-signer</a>, <a href="https://github.com/shroudedcode/apk-mitm/">apk-mitm</a> and more to the excellent VS Code so you can focus on app analysis and get it done without leaving the IDE.
 </p>

 <p align="center">